 Make sure what you wear is ironed, clean and in a place that isn’t likely to get lost or dirty and don’t forget about the shoes!
 We all do it.

 4. Arrive on time

 I’m not going to lie.
-I’ve arrived at interviews, flustered, tired and puffing.
+I’ve arrived at interviews flustered, tired and puffing.
 It’s not exactly professional.
-If you know it is going to take an hour by car, allow for at least an hour and a half.
+If you know it will take an hour by car, allow for at least an hour and a half.
 If you are using public transport, allow longer.
 I made the mistake of allowing two hours door to door.
-Missed my train because the station screens were down and no one could find out which platform it was leaving from.
+I missed my train because the station screens were down and no one could find out which platform it was leaving from.
 I arrived for my interview with two minutes to spare, looking flustered and like I’d run a marathon.
 Allowing 10 to 15 minutes is typical.
 I like to look around, check out my surroundings (nearest Costa) and make sure that I feel calm and ready.

 5. Prepare Questions

-On more than one occasion I’ve been to an interview and failed to ask any questions, this was mainly due to being ill-prepared.
+On more than one occasion, I’ve been to an interview and failed to ask any questions, mainly due to being ill-prepared.
 I’ve learnt my lesson.
 I know to prepare at least three, and I use my research to help.
 I have included some examples:

-Ask about the future of the company, do they have any major plans?
-If you’ve seen something on their social media, something that takes your interest, don’t be afraid to ask about it!
+Ask about the future of the company.
+Do they have any major plans?
+If you’ve seen something on their social media that takes your interest, don’t be afraid to ask about it!
 It will show that you have taken an interest.
-As someone keen to develop my career, I like to ask a question about employee development and opportunities available.
+As someone keen to develop my career, I like to ask about employee development and the opportunities available.
 It shows that you are thinking about the future.
-Not all employers do department tours, especially if you are one of 10 interviews that week so ask them about your working environment, it can help you get a feel for the role if you know that it’s an open-plan or a more enclosed office.
+Not all employers do department tours, especially if you are one of 10 interviews that week, so ask them about your working environment; it can help you get a feel for the role if you know that it’s an open-plan or a more enclosed office.
 You can always tie it in with a ‘day in the life’ question.